Parent’s Perspective: We All Learn from Each Other

 Investigate an early intervention program through your pediatrician and/or state department of health, and/or your local school district.
-The ideal program should involve a blend of time spent at the early intervention center, with other children, and home visits from the teacher of students who are visually impaired to work with your child and with you.
+The ideal program should involve a blend of time spent at the early intervention center, with other children, and home visits from the teacher of students with visual impairments to work with your child and with you.

 “Mommy is going to carry you down the hall to your room to change your diaper.”